ICC and Nigeria’s engagement with international courts - Daily Trust

 Consequently, experts say the new AGF, Fagbemi has his work cut out for him in mapping out a pragmatic approach to Nigeria’s engagement with the international judicial bodies, especially the ICC.

-“Introducing reforms in the administration of justice and the law enforcement system, all in a bid to achieve the compliance to extant laws,” he said.
+He said his administration would be “Introducing reforms in the administration of justice and the law enforcement system, all in a bid to achieve the compliance to extant laws.”

 E.M.
-Umukoro Esq said only compliance to rule of law submission to judicial procedures would favourably reverse Nigeria’s profile on the international stage and in the “eyes of the committee of nations.”
+Umukoro Esq said only compliance to rule of law, submission to judicial procedures, would favourably reverse Nigeria’s profile on the international stage and in the “eyes of the comity of nations.”

-A professor of law in the Nile University, Abuja, Shehu Abdullahi Zuru said the last administration demonstrated an unflinching commitment to obey international courts and other international organs for the dispensation of justice on the international stage, although the country’s sovereignty has not been outrightly challenged like other countries.
+A professor of law at the Nile University, Abuja, Shehu Abdullahi Zuru, said the last administration demonstrated an unflinching commitment to obeying international courts and other international organs for the dispensation of justice on the international stage, although the country’s sovereignty has not been outrightly challenged like other countries.

-In his paper “Acceptance of International Criminal Justice in Nigeria: Legal Compliance, Myth or Reality”, Benson Chinedu Olugbuo said since the ICC operates on the principle of complementarity, which places the primary obligation to investigate and prosecute international crimes on state parties, and the ICC jurisdiction is activated only when the state fails or is unwilling to prosecute the state, Nigeria is expected to do more as a signatory of the Rome Statute.
+In his paper, “Acceptance of International Criminal Justice in Nigeria: Legal Compliance, Myth or Reality”, Benson Chinedu Olugbuo said since the ICC operates on the principle of complementarity, which places the primary obligation to investigate and prosecute international crimes on state parties, and the ICC jurisdiction is activated only when the state fails or is unwilling to prosecute, Nigeria is expected to do more as a signatory of the Rome Statute.

 He said there is a disconnect between the actions of the government and the commitment to international justice they claim to have shown over the years.